CRA End-of-Support Disclosure: Pre-Purchase Duty

 Downloadable software Download page, or the installer's pre-installation summary In-app screen visible only after first launch

-Annex II point 7 placements by channel.
+Placement by channel.
 The principle is consistent across all five: the end date is part of the buying decision and must be available at the moment the buyer is making it.
-This sits alongside the Article 13(19) point-of-purchase end-of-life duty.

 Worked example: per-version disclosure on a timeline

-End-of-support disclosure timeline for v1.0 and v1.1 Two parallel support-period bars showing that the Annex II end-date disclosure is fixed at market placement and does not move with the buyer's purchase date.
-Jan 2028 Jul 2028 Jun 2029 Jan 2033 Jul 2033 v1.0 support period, disclosure: "until Jan 2033" customer buys v1.0; disclosure unchanged v1.1 support period, disclosure: "until Jul 2033" Annex II point 7 end-date disclosure is fixed at market placement, per version
+End-of-support disclosure timeline for v1.0 and v1.1 Two parallel support-period bars showing that the end-date disclosure is fixed at market placement and does not move with the buyer's purchase date.
+Jan 2028 Jul 2028 Jun 2029 Jan 2033 Jul 2033 v1.0 support period, disclosure: "until Jan 2033" customer buys v1.0; disclosure unchanged v1.1 support period, disclosure: "until Jul 2033" End-of-support disclosure is fixed at market placement, per version

 Connection to the technical file and the EU DoC